iotaledger/IOTA-2.0-Research-Specifications/2-3 Value Tangle Protocol.md

 ## 2. Indexed transactions and reattachments

 Value objects can be reattached multiple times in the message tangle, assuming the message has the correct timestamp.
 Similarly, a transaction can be reattached multiple times by any party since neither messages nor value objects are signed by the account holders of the spent funds.
-Transactions which are reattached should, in general not be considered distinct.
+Transactions which are reattached should, in general, not be considered distinct.
 If reattached transactions were considered conflicts, then the FCoB rule (see Subsection 4) would cancel both out.

 However, this approach precludes snapshotting: when receiving a transaction, a node would need to check its entire history for duplicates.
 This is simply not practical.
 As a solution, we divide the timeline into "indices" or epochs.
 Transactions issued in the same index will be identified together in an object called `indexedTx` or an indexed transaction.
 FPC will vote on indexed transactions.